 Milly had her own ideas about the style of living room she wanted to create — in fact, she already had a more contemporary sofa to use in this space and had bought two rattan cabinets over a year earlier but they were still in the box!

 She wanted to create a warm and inviting living room where they could proudly entertain family and friends.
-Milly is drawn to an earthier palette and wanted to embrace natural materials and textured elements.
+Milly is generally drawn to an earthier palette and wanted to embrace natural materials and textured elements.

 But she felt ‘stuck’ and unsure where to begin to pull the look together.
 One of her biggest challenges was working out the best furniture and TV placement.